tpatnala/mslearn-ai-information-extraction/Instructions/Labs/05-knowledge-mining.md

     - **your_index_name** (*replace with the name of your index, which should be `margies-index`*)

 1. When you've updated the placeholders, use the **CTRL+S** command to save the file and then use the **CTRL+Q** command to close it.

+    > **Tip**: Now that you've copied the endpoint and key from the Azure portal, you might want to maximize the cloud shell pane to make it easier to work in.

 1. Run the following command to open the code file for your app:

     **Python**